Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 A Los Angeles Police Department officer and Ed Traxler's colleague.

-- Jerk with a Heart of Gold: Upon seeing a dying Traxler, whom he engages in Snark-to-Snark Combat with him throughout the film, he fires on the Terminator.
+- Jerk with a Heart of Gold: Upon seeing a dying Traxler, with whom he engages in Snark-to-Snark Combat throughout the film, Vukovich fires on the Terminator to try and avenge his partner's death.
+He's also noticeably more soft-spoken and less snarky when talking with Sarah, understanding of how traumatic an experience she's just been through and trying to reassure her that she is now safe.

-- More Dakka: Like Traxler, he has a sidearm, but a M16 carbine seems to be a better option against the T-800 as it rampages through the police station.
+- More Dakka: Like Traxler, he has a sidearm, but an M16 carbine seems to be a better option against the T-800 as it rampages through the police station.
 It's not.

 - Multiple Gunshot Death: Gets a point-blank burst of assault rifle fire and a shotgun blast from the Terminator, offscreen.